-Now, restart the MacBook again, press and hold the option (⌥) during startup.
-Then select the external SSD drive and following the guides to install Windows 11.
+Now, restart the MacBook again, and press and hold the option (⌥) during startup.
+Then select the external SSD drive, and follow the guides to install Windows 11.
 You will need a wired keyboard/mouse as the MacBook’s drivers are not working during this process.

 Update drivers on Windows

-After finish Windows 11 installation, boot into the Windows system (press and hold the option).
+After finishing Windows 11 installation, boot into the Windows system (press and hold the option).

-For me, even the Windows Support Software was installed, some drivers still not function well (yellow “!” in Device Manager ).
+For me, even though Windows Support Software was installed, some drivers still did not function well (yellow “!” in Device Manager ).
 I have to install them manually.

 The drivers can be found in the downloaded package from Boot Camp Assistant, here I’ve put the files under